Lakelezz/hey_listen/CONTRIBUTING.md

 ## Pull Request Checklist

-- If a pull requests breaks the current API, use the `unstable-changes`-branch, otherwise `stable-changes`.
+- If a pull requests breaks the current API, use the `breaking-changes`-branch, otherwise `stable-changes`.

 - Commits shall be as small as possible, compile, and pass all tests.